WinterAlexander/BubbleBabble/README.md

 Red bubble enjoys himself while the three other players are fighting furiously against the wrath of the whirlpool.
 ![Imgur](http://i.imgur.com/cTlp45E.png)

-### Shotbubble
+### Shotgun
 Upon activation, a blast is spawned in the direction you are looking, blasting all nearby players.
-A massive knockback is sent to the caster due to the force of the shotbubble.
+A massive knockback is sent to the caster due to the force of the shotgun.

-The blue bubble being propelled by the red bubble's shotbubble
+The blue bubble being propelled by the red bubble's shotgun
 ![Imgur](http://i.imgur.com/H5JbLio.png)

-### Bazoobubble
+### Bazooka
 Upon activation, a missile is spawned at your location.
 If an enemy bubble stands in a close radius to the missile's direction the bubble will be a locked target of the missile.
 Upon impact, the missile explods propelling the target from the explosion's location.

 Red bubble sends a targeted missile to green bubble.